How California led the country to ban workplace smoking

 Everyone has the right to a workplace that’s free of dangerous toxic chemicals and smoke.
 While this idea seems simple now, it was revolutionary in 1995 when California became the first state to ban smoking in the workplace, including in public buildings, indoor workspaces, and restaurants.
 Three years later in 1998, that ban extended to include bars, taverns, and gaming clubs – most workplaces across the state.

 California’s clean indoor air protections are some of the best in the nation.
-However, 1 in 8 adults are exposed to secondhand vape at work,1 and secondhand smoke from cigarettes still causes the death of more than 4,000 Californians each year,2 in part due to the following places or circumstances that are still allowed to permit smoking:
+However, one in eight adults are exposed to secondhand vape at work, and secondhand smoke from cigarettes still causes the death of more than 4,000 Californians each year, in part due to the following places or circumstances that are still allowed to permit smoking:12

 - Cabs of motor trucks or truck tractors, if no nonsmoking employees are present.